mjirik/serialmix/README.md

 sudo systemctl enable serialmixrest.service
 ```

-Check the ip of the device and restarat
+Check the ip of the device and restart
 ```bash
 ifconfig
 sudo reboot